osaraivamatheus/introduction_to_ml/README.md

 ### Training models

 Alright!
 Now we have a set of hiperparameters for each choosen models.
-The next step is to train those models usings this hiperparameters to estimate all the "normal" parameters (ex.: the beta's in a logistic regression).
+The next step is to train those models usings this hiperparameters to estimate all the "normal" parameters (ex.: the $\beta's$ in a logistic regression).
 This step is what defines a supervised model class, i.e, have a labelled data set available to train some models.
 There are at least other two types of machine learning models, such unsupervised and the reinforcement learning models.
 For more about that, I highly recomend to watch the [Alexander Amini classes from MIT](http://introtodeeplearning.com/).

 To train our models using a set of hiperparameters previously estimated, we'll use the class ml_fitting from the script [fit.py](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/modelling/fit.py) in the folder "modelling/".
 On this python class there are some methods to train and evaluate a set of choosen models according to some pre defined metrics.
 A very good way to start thinking about evaluation metrics for binary classification is following the [flowchart](https://machinelearningmastery.com/tour-of-evaluation-metrics-for-imbalanced-classification/):